 You should carefully monitor each activity and exercise-level progression.
 Attempting to progress too soon to the next level can lead to re-injury and frustration.

 The severity of your anterior shin splints, your compliance with treatment, and the workload that you need to return to will ultimately determine how long your injury takes to rehabilitate successfully.

 Are Anterior Shin Splints Serious?

-Left untreated and with continued overtraining, anterior shin splints can progress into tibial stress fractures, which will require a minimum of six weeks resting on the couch.
+Left untreated and with continued overtraining, anterior shin splints can progress into tibial stress fractures, which may require a minimum of six weeks to rest on the couch.
 Less commonly, if your muscle sheaths become compressed by engorged muscles – muscle compartment syndrome can develop.
 Muscle compartment syndrome is a severe shin complaint that often requires surgical intervention to prevent permanent muscle damage.

 For specific advice regarding your situation, please consult your physiotherapist.